ant512/ReallyBadEggs/Readme.txt

 the same as Super Foul Egg's.
-I tried the Puyo Puyo algorithm and found that it did not work as well (at least it didn't with the modified scoring algorithm - the garbage egg count is a function of the score in Puyo Puyo, whilst it is a function of the number of blocks exploded/sequences created in SFE).
+I tried the Puyo Puyo algorithm and found that it did not work as well (at least it didn't with the modified scoring algorithm - the garbage egg count is a function of the score in Puyo Puyo, whilst it is a function of the number of eggs exploded/sequenced in SFE).

 From what I read online, garbage eggs in Puyo Puyo are added to the columns with the fewest eggs (ie. the lowest columns) first.
 Really Bad Eggs does the same.